Siouxland soccer: Wolfpack, Monarchs advance; Stars, Knights, Tornadoes out

-WEST DES MOINES — Sioux City North conceded a goal to top-ranked West Des Moines Valley with three minutes left in the Class 4A Substate 1 final to suffer a 2-1 loss at WDM Valley High School on Wednesday.
+WEST DES MOINES — Top-ranked West Des Moines Valley scored a goal off a deflection with three minutes left in the Class 4A Substate 1 final to upend the Sioux City North High School boys' soccer team by a 2-1 final at WDM Valley High School on Wednesday.

 Despite the loss, North (10-6) had two players set program records.
 Senior Michael Avery set the school's single-season record for goals with 22 this campaign, and he also tied the program record for goals in a career with 38.